marcelrienks/PieceOfCake.Web-Services-Data/README.md

 * Manage Attachments

 ### Todo ###
+* Investigate examples of, or patterns for 'test data builder'
 * Investigate using Mock DbSet instead of having a fake Repository
 * Investigate option of creating view model layer (this will clean up password field on Member for example)
 * verify of username, password on create of member without causing a post back